JohnSundell/Publish/Documentation/HowTo/adding-disqus-comments-to-posts.md

 ## Swift

-In you `Theme.Swift` add this to the `makeItemHTML` function, this ensures that the comment thread is only shown on posts and not on Index pages
+In your theme file add this to the `makeItemHTML` function, this ensures that the comments thread is only shown on posts and not on Index pages:

 ```swift
 func makeItemHTML(for item: Item<Site>,